Harnessing Rydberg Atomic Receivers: From Quantum Physics to Wireless Communications: Derivation of SNR Expression in ( )

 \section{Derivation of SNR Expression in (\ref{SNR_LO_free})}

 This appendix derives the SNR expression of the LO-free Rydberg atomic receiver.
 The outcome shows that $G\left( \mathcal{R} \right)$ is not an prescribed term but the inevitable consequence of information theory applied to the AT-splitting.
+Specifically, with the RF field present, the steady-state EIT can be modelled, to great accuracy, as two identical Lorentzians centred at $\Delta_c = \pm \Omega_{\text{RF}}/2$~\cite{QS-27,addref-1955,QS-16-23}